Where Did Your Raise Go? Lifestyle Creep Calculator

 How to Use This Calculator

-4. Click Calculate — See your Lifestyle Creep Score, where your raise went, and the opportunity cost.
+4. Click Calculate: see your Lifestyle Creep Score, where your raise went, and what that money could have become.

 The Math Behind the Numbers